cs3110/vm/README.md

-# The CS 3110 VM: Lubuntu Variant
+# The CS 3110 VM: No-Vagrant Variant

-1. Download and install [VirtualBox][] and [lubuntu][].
+1. Download and install [VirtualBox][] and [Ubuntu 20.04 Desktop][ubuntu].
-   - Create a new VM in VirtualBox and install Lubuntu.
+   - Create a new VM in VirtualBox and install Ubuntu.
+Choose the minimal install (i.e., fewer apps).
    - Use 1024 MB RAM, 1 CPU, 16 MB video RAM, and VMSVGA graphics controller, and a 64 GB dynamically-sized hard drive.
 We deliberately keep the fixed hardware requirements minimal for students who have lower-end hardware.
 But the drive needs to have room to grow for projects later in the semester.
-   - Make the username and password both "camel", and the full name "OCaml Programmer".
+   - Make the machine name "cs3110vm", the username and password both "camel", and the full name "OCaml Programmer".
+Log in automatically.
-   - After first boot, let lubuntu do a full upgrade.

-2. Open QTerminal.
-Add it to the quick launcher by dragging from the start menu to the launcher.
+2. Open Terminal.
+Right-click and add it to favorites.
 Run
    ```
    sudo apt update
    sudo apt upgrade
-   sudo apt install virtualbox-guest-utils
+   sudo apt install build-essential dkms linux-headers-$(uname -r) \
+     virtualbox-guest-utils virtualbox-guest-dkms virtualbox-guest-x11
    ```
    Then reboot.
 Enable Shared Clipboard->Bidirectional.

 3. To install OPAM, run
    ```
    sudo apt install pkg-config opam
-   opam init -y --bare
+   opam init --bare
    opam switch create cs3110-2020fa ocaml-base-compiler.4.10.0
    eval $(opam env)
    opam install -y utop ounit qtest yojson csv lwt lwt_ppx menhir \